MickiusMousius/Rolio46Keyboard/doc/battery.md

 Only protected cells should be used with the Rolio 46.1.
 Additionally, you should only purchase batteries that are reasonably known to be of good quality.

-The [receiver boards](../pcb/README.md) have been designed to accommodate a protected 801230 battery below the controller, however, a 701230 battery would likely also fit quite well, though may require securing with Kapton tape.
+The [shield boards](../pcb/README.md) have been designed to accommodate a protected 801230 battery below the controller, however, a 701230 battery would likely also fit quite well, though may require securing with Kapton tape.

 I have tested the Liter Energy 801230 batteries, their capacity consistently tests a little over 250mAh.
 The battery type that has been tested is photographed below: